WebAssembly/component-model/design/mvp/Explainer.md

 `cancelled-before-returned`).

 The `async` immediate is gated on 🚝.
-Without `async`, the `none` case is not possible and `subtask.cancel` synchronously waits until the callee is resolved.
+Without `async`, the `none` case is not possible and `subtask.cancel` synchronously waits, if necessary, until the callee is resolved.

 For details, see [Cancellation] in the concurrency explainer and [`canon_subtask_cancel`] in the Canonical ABI explainer.